Owen Miller Player Props: Brewers vs. Guardians

 Owen Miller At The Plate

-- Miller has picked up an RBI in 28.1% of his games this year, with more than one RBI in 5.3% of his games.
+- Miller has picked up an RBI in 27.6% of his games this year, with two or more RBI in 5.2% of his games.

-- He has scored in 31.6% of his games this year, with more than one run scored in 7.0%.
+- In 18 of 58 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.